DagHjermann/MAR001_2023/README.md

 # MAR001_2023

 Scripts for analysis of levels and trends of marine contaminants at the European level for ETC, 2023

+Note: the scripts are based on the 2021 version
+-

 ## Script overview